msdickinson/blog/content/posts/Roller Coaster Overview (Part 1).md

 ### Project Summary

 Roller coaster is a game that allows you to build and ride coasters.
 Over the past 8 years I have had a version on warcraft 3, windows phone, and the web.
 Roller coaster has brought in over 1 Million downloads on windows back when windows phone was a thing.
 My latest version in 2018 was a web version using web assembly (Blazor C#) and WebGL (Three.Js).
-This version only has the builder completed.
 My next version will allow you build, ride and share coasters on the web.

 12 months ago, I entered a new job and I joined a team with significantly different practices then what I was a custom to.
 Eventually most of those practices sunk in.
-There is a strong difference though between following practices, design decisions, and packages that were largely set in place vs going though that process myself.
+There is a strong difference though between following practices, high level design decisions, and packages that were largely set in place vs going though that process myself.

-This project primary purposes are growing my skills by working though design decisions and praticeing my craft.
-Build a portfolio project at a professional grade.
-To create a foundation for other projects to come, and to create a successful (10 new accounts daily) roller coaster project.
+This project primary purposes are growing my skills by working though design decisions and practicing my craft.
+Build a portfolio project at a professional grade, create a foundation for other projects to come and to create a successful (100 new accounts daily) roller coaster game.

 [http://rollercoaster.dickinsonbros.com](http://rollercoaster.dickinsonbros.com "http://rollercoaster.dickinsonbros.com") (2018 Version - Builder Only)